Applied Part 3. Project Constitution: First Rules Referendum

 |---|---|

-specs/constitution.md | immutable rules are formulated as prohibitions, not advice; from the file it is clear what action the agent will be unable to perform even for MTTR improvement |
+specs/constitution.md | immutable rules are formulated as prohibitions, not advice; from the file it is clear which action the agent will not be able to perform even to improve MTTR |

-One mutable_rule | incident_type, pipeline_phase, permitted_actions, max_scope, ttl, rollback_condition are filled — all six fields |
+One mutable_rule | all six fields are filled in — incident_type, pipeline_phase, permitted_actions, max_scope, ttl, rollback_condition |

-proposal.md or rule provenance record | the amendment has a reason for appearance, otherwise it is not part of the SDD package |
+proposal.md or a record of the rule's provenance | the amendment has a reason for appearing, otherwise it is not part of the SDD package |

 Practice